MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 *Figure 4.
 Configure Secure Boot*

 Depending on your device, you may also see if your TPM is enabled or disabled.
-If you do not see the **Enable TPM**  setting, open tpm.msc in Windows to check the status, as shown in Figure 5.
+If you don't see the **Enable TPM**  setting, open tpm.msc in Windows to check the status, as shown in Figure 5.
 The TPM is used to authenticate your device's data encryption with BitLocker.
 To learn more, see [BitLocker overview](/windows/security/information-protection/bitlocker/bitlocker-overview).

 ![TPM console.](images/manage-surface-uefi-fig5-a.png "TPM console")